joshhornby/joshhornby.github.io/_posts/2026-01-06-real-time-ai-voice-conversations.md

 }
 ```

 The `isLast` flag tells the TTS engine this chunk ends a sentence.
-It adjusts prosody accordingly, adding a natural pause before the next sentence.
+It adds a natural pause before the next sentence.
 Without this, the AI speaks in one continuous monotone.

-## End-of-call detection via marker tokens

-The AI prospect decides when to end the call.
-Maybe the user successfully booked a meeting.
-Maybe they were too pushy and the prospect hung up.
-Either way, the AI signals this by including `[END_CALL]` in its response.

-Detecting the marker seems trivial until you consider abbreviations.
+Detecting sentence endings sounds simple until you hit abbreviations.
 "Dr. Smith will see you now" has a period, but it's not a sentence ending.
-Your end-of-sentence detection needs to ignore these:
+You need to check for common abbreviations:

 ```typescript
 const ABBREVIATIONS = [